UAlbany takes down UNH to advance to America East Final

 ALBANY, N.Y.
-(NEWS10) — Katie Pascale rewrote the record books to power top-seed UAlbany over four-seed New Hampshire in the America East semifinal.
+(NEWS10) — Katie Pascale rewrote the record books to power top-seed UAlbany women’s lacrosse over four-seed New Hampshire in the America East semifinal.

 Key Stats